 Do we really say, “Tomorrow will be Friday”?

 Tomorrow will be Friday.
-It’s a simple English sentence, but it’s not what native English speakers typically say.
-Yet, sentences like this are very common in English language teaching.
+It’s a simple English sentence.
+Sentences like this are very common in English language teaching, but is this something a native English speaker would typically say?

 Early in a child’s study, they are taught the days of the week.
 Teaching the days of the week often includes drilling questions and answers like this: